cmkushnir/NMSModBuilder/readme.md

 Prevent the application from storing window state in the registry when it closes and restoring it from the registry when it starts.<br/>
 By default the application will store window state in **HKCU\SOFTWARE\cmkushnir\NMSMB\Windows**.
 Note that the user is responsible for deleting the registry information if they remove the application, there is no uninstaller.

+#### log_mbin_guid_mismatch
+Add warnings to the current Log when extracting mbin's and the mbin guid != libMBIN guid.

+#### prompt_del_on_exec
+When Executing mod scripts, check if the game has a mod pak with the same name as the mod project.
+If it does then prompt the user to delete the mod pak before Executing the mod scripts.
+This is for users that are using Game as the script IPakItemCollection, to prevent the scripts from patching an old version of the project mod pak.

+#### no_mbin_cache
+By default extracted mbin's are cached with the corresponding Info object.
+This can give significant performance benefits, especially to the Search MBIN tab (2 min w/o cache, 1 sec w/ cache).
+However, caching all mbin objects requires 36 - 42GB of memory, so you system would need more that that or you will get significant memory page thrashing.
+If your system has < 48GB of physical memory you should enable this.

 #### -p"path"
 Add a single game location to the toolbar.
 A button will be added to the left of the GoG, Steam, Select buttons.